Koh Phangan Best Beaches or Beyond the Full Moon Party

 Koh Phangan is an island southeast of Thailand famous for the Full Moon and Half Moon Parties.
-Apart from the nightlife and the backpackers crowds, that spend weeks and months here, the island has a hippie feeling, relaxed beaches and accommodation choices from budget to luxury, it is touristic but not spoiled.
-This subjective (of course!) post includes 5 (+1 Bonus!) of my favourite Koh Phangan beaches along with photos and other tips to enjoy them as much as possible!
+Apart from the nightlife and the backpackers crowds, that spend weeks and months here, the island has a hippie feeling, relaxed beaches and accommodation choices from budget to luxury; in short it is touristic but not spoiled.
+This subjective (of course!) post includes 5 (+1 Bonus!) of my favourite Koh Phangan Best beaches along with photos and other tips so you can not only… find them but also truly enjoy them as much as possible!

 1. Mae Haad Beach and Ko Ma Islet